kstopa/bikepixel/README.md

 # BikePixels

-NeoMatrix with Arduino for a back pack light to ride safty by night.
+NeoMatrix with Arduino for a rear bicycle light with custom images and effects to ride safty by night.

 ## Components